timescale/docs/timescaledb/contribute-to-docs.md

 &#10060; "I want to install TimeScaleDB"

 *tobs* : The observability suite.
-Do not use capitalisation, even when it begins a sentence.
+Do not use capitalization, even when it begins a sentence.
 If possible, rewrite the sentence to avoid this.

 &#128077; "Install using tobs"